Darellea/N1V1/md/LAST.md

 **Task / Objective:**
 - Implement a message queue with idempotency checks in the signal routing system to prevent race conditions and ensure exactly-once processing.
 - **Update tests/ files related to the patch**: Add comprehensive tests for race condition scenarios, duplicate signal detection, and message queue behavior in `tests/core/test_signal_router.py`.
+- **and all the updated tests must passed. use timeout to prevent hangs**

 **Constraints / Rules:**
 - Must maintain backward compatibility with existing signal handlers